Man is a social animal.

-One day a weary traveller rested under its shade.
+One day a weary traveler rested under its shade.
 The mango tree wasn’t interested in producing mangoes.
-He asked the orange tree for some oranges and passed the oranges on to the traveller.
+He asked the orange tree for some oranges and passed the oranges on to the traveler.

-The traveller enjoyed the fresh, tangy fruits, gave thanks to the mango tree and went about his day.
+The traveler enjoyed the fresh, tangy fruits, gave thanks to the mango tree, and went about his day.
 The mango tree felt a kind of satisfaction.
 But deep down, it knew that joy was unreal.

 Want to share?